Security and Reliability

 Host Protection

-Remote access to OpenGov’s production cluster is strictly limited to OpenGov’s Engineering personnel.
-Each access request is approved by management on an as-needed basis, is fully audited, and granted for a limited time.
-Multi-Factor Authentication (MFA) is required for remote access.
+Remote access to OpenGov’s production cluster is strictly limited to OpenGov’s Engineering personnel to support our infrastructure and applications.
+Perpetual administrative access is prohibited and is granted on a time-bound basis and only with an approved business case.
+All system and network access is fully audited.
+Multi-factor authentication (MFA) is required for remote access.
 AWS IAM is used for fine-grained access.

 Authentication and Authorization